 The Vista Loop Trail continues to climb gradually.
 Near the crest of the rise, the trail briefly joins an old woods road.
 It turns right at a stone fire ring, climbs a little more, then levels off, with some minor ups and downs.

 In half a mile, after crossing a low stone wall, the Vista Loop Trail reaches a T-intersection with a woods road.
 Here, the White Trail begins on the right, but you should turn left to continue on the yellow-blazed Vista Loop Trail.
 In 500 feet, the blue-blazed Ridge Trail joins from the right.
 Follow the co-aligned yellow and blue trails for another 500 feet, then turn right to continue on the yellow-blazed Vista Loop Trail.

-In 200 feet, the Vista Loop Trail turns right, but you should continue ahead on a path (blazed with green-dot-on-yellow markers) that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
+In 200 feet, the Vista Loop Trail turns right, but you should continue ahead on a wide unmarked path that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
 Campgaw Mountain may be seen in the foreground to the right, and the New York City skyline is visible in the distance on a clear day.